commonvault/RationingContact/README.md

-# Additional Material & Data for "Rationing Social Contact During the COVID-19 Pandemic: Transmission Risk and Social Benefits of US Locations"
+# Additional material & data for "Rationing Social Contact during the COVID-19 Pandemic: Transmission Risk and Social Benefits of US Locations"

 ## Data